Frequently Asked Questions

 Yes, it is intended to be an endoscopic day case procedure, however due to the initial adjustment by the body to the effects of the balloon, it is advisable to spend one night in hospital to ensure that appropriate anti-sickness drugs are given and intra-venous fluids administered if oral intake of liquid is not adequate in the immediate post-insertion period.

-Once you have decided on the procedure you will have, a pre-operation diet will be given to you, which you should follow for 2 weeks prior to your key hole weight loss surgery.
+Once you have decided on the procedure you will have, a pre-operation liver shrinking diet plan will be given to you, which you should follow for 2 weeks prior to your key hole weight loss surgery.

 This rather strict 800-1000 calories diet will help reduce the size of your liver, enabling the surgeon to reach the area where the surgery is to be performed.
 If you do not follow the advice, then your surgeon may not be able to carry out the key hole operation, and the procedure may have to be delayed.
 The main principles to follow are a protein-rich, low fat and reduced carbohydrate diet.